 As adults, it can be overwhelming wading through the varying opinions on how many carbohydrates we should eat.
 Many of us with a history of being overweight find that low to moderate carbohydrate consumption works very well for us.
 Many others find success at either of the extremes of Paleo carbohydrate intake: ketosis versus plenty carbohydrates from “safe starches”.
-This is why I wrote my 3-part series on Optimizing Carbohydrate Intake for Your Body (see here, here and here).
-However, this opened up the question from many of you: what about kids?
+However, what about kids?

 In general, I’m not a big fan of counting macronutrients for kids (or anyone, if you can get away with it).
 If you present your child with a variety of healthy foods, most kids will naturally eat what their body needs to be healthy.
 However, it is the natural tendency of parents (especially parents who are trying to address their own health issues with a Paleo diet) to worry about whether or not their child is getting the right amount of, well, just about everything.
 It is also helpful to have some guidance as to what exactly you should put in front of your kids.
 For example, is it healthy to let them eat as much fruit as they want?
 I know my kids would gladly eat fruit all day!